Motu Move - National Ticketing Solution

 Canterbury will be the first region in Aotearoa to roll out the much anticipated new National Ticketing Solution, named Motu Move!

-Motu Move is a national programme that will provide a range of easy-to-use payments methods that customers can use for all public transport across Aoteoroa New Zealand.
+Motu Move is a national programme that will provide a range of easy-to-use payment methods that customers can use for all public transport across Aotearoa New Zealand.

 Canterbury was one of the first regions in New Zealand to roll out contactless transport cards on our buses and ferries with Metrocard more than 20 years ago.
 Now it’s time for our payment system to lead the way again, and over the next year our region will be first to roll out Motu Move!